Sesbania sesban (L.) Merr.

 S. sesban seeds prolifically but seed is short-lived unless stored at low temperature and humidity.
 Seedlings establish readily on moist bare soil.
 Despite this, S. sesban rarely develops as a serious weed.

-Crude protein content ranges from 25-30% of DM.
+Crude protein content ranges from 25 to 30% of DM.
 In vitro digestibility varies considerably among accessions depending on polyphenolic compounds present and their concentrations.
-In an ILCA evaluation, S. sesban had high N intake, high N retention and moderate faecal N, making it a useful source of protein for ruminants.
+In an ILCA (ILRI) evaluation, S. sesban had high N intake, high N retention and moderate faecal N, making it a useful source of protein for ruminants.

-There is reported to be relatively little agronomic variation among 3 of the 5 varieties of S. sesban (var. sesban, var. nubica, and var. bicolour) despite botanical differences.
+2 n = 12, (14, 16, 28).
+There is relatively little agronomic variation among 3 of the 5 varieties of S. sesban (var. sesban, var. nubica, and var. bicolor) despite botanical differences.
 Relatively little is known of var. zambesiaca and ssp. punctata.
 S. sesban is primarily an out-crossing species where suitable pollinators and heterozygous individuals in neighbouring populations are available.
 Self-pollination may occur late in the flowering period if pollinators fail to visit the flowers.
-Collections of S. sesban have been characterized morphologically and chemically and considerable variation in presence and concentrations of soluble phenolic and insoluble proanthocyanidin compounds.
+Collections of S. sesban have been characterized morphologically and chemically and considerable variation in presence and concentrations of soluble phenolic and insoluble proanthocyanidin compounds has been described.
 There may be potential to develop cultivars that support high liveweight gains, with little or no negative effects on reproduction in ruminants.
 The possibility of genetic improvement of the species through hybridization with the closely related species, Sesbania goetzei Harms and Sesbania keniensis J.B.
 Gillett is being investigated.

 No information available.